 Links to all research programme reports are on the ARRB/Austroads road research register (external link).
 This register contains land transport related research information from throughout Australasia.

 The Transport Agency also provides an email notification when research reports have been published to the website.
 If you would like to be added to this email list, please email firstname.lastname@example.org.

 A list of all Transport Agency research programme active research projects is also available, and this list includes any projects that are being procured.

 The purpose of the research is to acquire new knowledge that can be applied by transport decision makers to deliver more effective, efficient and economic transport solutions.

-To ensure that the research programme does not serve the operational needs of any single entity, the NZTA requires that research:
+To ensure that the research programme does not serve the operational needs of any single entity, the Transport Agency requires that research:

-- informs the policies, tools, guidelines, technologies or systems used by transport decision makers to achieve the objectives of the Land Transport Management Act, the Government Policy Statement on Land Transport Funding and the NZTA's strategic outcomes as profiled in the NZTA's Statement of intent
+- informs the policies, tools, guidelines, technologies or systems used by transport decision makers to achieve the objectives of the Land Transport Management Act, the Government Policy Statement on Land Transport Funding and the Transport Agency's strategic outcomes as profiled in its Statement of Intent

 - meets the needs of more than one potential end user of the research, or is of benefit to the wider transport sector

 - does not exclusively benefit a single organisation to meet its operational needs, and